Topological superconductivity mediated by magnons of helical magnetic states: Model

 \subsection{Electron-magnon coupling}

-The interfacial exchange interaction \cite{KargarianFMTI, HugdalTIFMAFM, ArneFMNM,ArneAFMNM_Umklapp,EirikNMAFM, EirikTIAFM, EirikEliashberg, brekke2023interfacial, SkTopoSCNagaosa, SkTopoSCMajoranaChen, SkTopoSCMajoranaLossFM, SkMajoranaRex, SkTopoSCMajoranaLossAFM, SkTopoSCMajoranaDagotto, SkTopoSCgarnier, SkTopoSCMajoranaMascot, ExpMagnonInducedHeterostruct, ExpSkHeterostructure, ExpInterfaceExchange} is modeled by
+The interfacial exchange interaction \cite{KargarianFMTI, HugdalTIFMAFM, ArneFMNM,ArneAFMNM_Umklapp,EirikNMAFM, EirikTIAFM, EirikEliashberg, brekke2023interfacial, Brekke2023Aug, SkTopoSCNagaosa, SkTopoSCMajoranaChen, SkTopoSCMajoranaLossFM, SkMajoranaRex, SkTopoSCMajoranaLossAFM, SkTopoSCMajoranaDagotto, SkTopoSCgarnier, SkTopoSCMajoranaMascot, ExpMagnonInducedHeterostruct, ExpSkHeterostructure, ExpInterfaceExchange, Maeland2023PRL} is modeled by

 where $\boldsymbol{c}_i = (c_{i\uparrow}, c_{i\downarrow})^T$ and $\boldsymbol{\sigma}$ is a vector containing the Pauli matrices.
-Applying the HP transformation yields
+Applying the HP transformation yields \cite{Maeland2023PRL}

-Here, H.c.~denotes the Hermitian conjugate of the preceding term.
+Here, H.c.~denotes the Hermitian conjugate of the preceding term, $\sigma=1$ for spin up, and $\sigma = -1$ for spin down.
 The terms in the last line are independent of magnon operators and would represent renormalizations of the electron spectrum of order $\Bar{J}/t$.
 We will consider $\Bar{J}/t \ll 1$ and neglect such renormalizations, as discussed in Appendix \ref{app:Higher}.
 Since the MBZ is smaller than the EBZ, Umklapp processes need to be included when applying a FT to Eq.~\eqref{eq:Hem_i} \cite{AbnarMaster, Maeland2023PRL}.
 We choose ten reciprocal lattice vectors $\boldsymbol{Q}_{\nu} = 2\pi\{(0,0),$ $ (\pm 1/5, 0),$ $ (\pm 2/5, 0),$$ (\pm 3/5, 0),$ $ (0, 1/\sqrt{3}),$ $ (\pm 1/5, 1/\sqrt{3})\}.$ By periodicity, the ten MBZs centered around these reciprocal lattice vectors cover the EBZ.
 The FT of the electron operators is rewritten as

-Applying this FT and inserting diagonalized magnon operators yields,
+Applying this FT and inserting diagonalized magnon operators yields \cite{Maeland2023PRL}

 with